TomasS666/real-time-web-1920/README.md

 You can even see your audience crowd growing live.
 This way, you could be anywhere and be safe, yet be closer to your fans than ever before.

 ## API
+At this moment, I have a little API of my own.
+I wanted to either make more endpoints in the future to request and query more specific data, but I didn't get there unfortunately.
+Right now I serve JSON from an endpoint ```/shows/``` which returns

+I started out with serveral ideas, but wasn't all quite what I had in mind and I was struggling with getting on the right track with a good and realistic idea.

 ### Data Lifecycle (DLC)
 ![Data illustratie](https://github.com/TomasS666/real-time-web-1920/blob/master/docs/First-proces.png)